supervisely/developer-portal/app-development/create-import-app/create-import-app-without-template-gui.md

 ## Introduction

-In this tutorial, we will create a simple import app with GUI that will import images from a folder to Supervisely with a following structure:
+In this tutorial, we will create a simple import app that will import images from selected folder to Supervisely server.
+This application has GUI and is designed to demonstrate the basic principles of creating import applications with interface.

+## Data example

 ```text
 📂my_folder